-APPENDIX 25.
+SUPPLEMENT 25.
 CPR Invest - Blue Economy

-The Compartment's objective is to outperform global equity markets over a long-term period (minimum of five years) by investing in international equities involved in the Blue Economy defined as the sustainable use of marine resources and the protection of marine ecosystems while integrating Environmental, Social and Governance (E, S, and G) criteria in the investment process.
+The Compartment's objective is to outperform global equity markets over a long-term period (minimum of five years) by investing in international equities involved in the Blue Economy defined as all industries and sectors related to oceans, seas and costs, whether they are based in the marine environment or in land, while integrating Environmental, Social and Governance (E, S, and G) criteria in the investment process.

 The Compartment is subject to the disclosure requirements of article 8 of the Disclosure Regulation.
-For further information with regard to the environmental and social characteristics promoted by the Compartment, please refer to Annex 23.
+For further information with regard to the environmental and social characteristics promoted by the Compartment, please refer to SFDR Annex 23.